 Job as a PA

-After two years in the job, I was very confident and worked to the best of my ability.
-My manager was happy with my work but I felt I was not performing to the best of my ability because of my lack of knowledge; the job more or less, evolved.
+After two years on the job, I was very confident and worked to the best of my ability.
+My manager was happy with my work but I felt I was not performing to the best of my ability.
+I felt I lacked knowledge; the job more or less, evolved.

-I was aware there was funding for any training required by the employees.
-I researched extensively for courses presented by English speaking tutors.
-I found a PA course in London.
+My company offered to fund for any training required by the employees and I found a PA course in London.
 I enjoyed the course which also included secretarial practice.

-My manager was pleasantly surprised at my performance on my return but I was not happy with my secretary’s work.
+My manager was pleasantly surprised at my performance.
 I have now enrolled her on the same course.
-When she returns, I am sure we will be the perfect team.
+I am sure we will be the perfect team.